haskellweekly/haskellweekly/data/newsletter/issue-191.markdown

   > In this post we'll introduce Construct's declarative approach and then discuss how to implement an equivalent principled solution in Haskell, based on optics.

 - [Faster Database Testing with the New `tmp-postgres`](https://jfischoff.github.io/blog/faster-database-testing.html) by Jonathan Fischoff
-  > The new `tmp-postgres` is over 5x faster on macOS and linux but the story doesn’t end here.
+  > The new `tmp-postgres` is over 5x faster on macOS and linux but the story doesn't end here.

 ## Jobs